-Dwell in possibility’, the next issue of Urbanista.org goes live on 25 July 2019 with interviews with London-based Karakusevic Carson Architects and Mexico-City based Francisco Pardo, a review of Mole Architects’ Marmalade Lane co-housing in Cambridge, an essay by Norwegian participatory design specialist, architect Alexander Eriksson Furunes, and features discussing Future Homes for London, a conference staged by the Royal College of Art’s School of Architecture and Riga’s reinvention of its urbanist legacy.
+Dwell in possibility’, the next issue of Urbanista.org goes live in Jan 2020 with interviews with London-based Karakusevic Carson Architects and Mexico-City based Francisco Pardo, a review of Mole Architects’ Marmalade Lane co-housing in Cambridge, an essay by Norwegian participatory design specialist, architect Alexander Eriksson Furunes, and features discussing Future Homes for London, a conference staged by the Royal College of Art’s School of Architecture and Riga’s reinvention of its urbanist legacy.

 The issue investigates social housing in the UK and liveable urbanism more widely, through interviews with Karakusevic Carson Architects‘ mixed use and tenure housing design in London; a review of the new Marmalade Lane co-housing scheme, Cambridge, designed by Mole Architects; an interview with Mexico City-based Francisco Pardo; essays by Lucy Bullivant on Riga’s reinvention of its urbanist legacy, and on deliberative democracy by participatory design specialist, architect Alexander Eriksson Furunes, whose work straddles Norway, India and the Philippines.